EBI-Metagenomics/mgnify-metagenomics-360/docs/source/mag.rst

 Here are the files you should find in this directory:

-``contigs.fasta``: a file containing the primary metagenome assembly produced by metaSPAdes (contigs that haven't been binned)
+``contigs.fasta``: *a file containing the primary metagenome assembly produced by metaSPAdes (contigs that haven't been binned)*
-``input.fastq.sam``: a pre-generated file with reads mapped back to contigs
+``input.fastq.sam.bam``: *a pre-generated file that contains reads mapped back to contigs*

-To generate the ``input.fastq.sam`` file yourself, you would run the following commands:
+To generate the ``input.fastq.sam.bam`` file yourself, you would run the following commands:

 .. code-block:: bash